EGI-Federation/cloud-info-provider/README.md

 the `ooi` provider will only generate OCCI information and requires a correctly configured [ooi](https://ooi.readthedocs.io/en/stable/) deployment.

-Other extra options for the providers (defaults should be ok):
+Other extra options for the providers (defaults should be OK):

 - `--select-flavors {all,public,private}` Select all (default), public or private flavors/templates.
 For more details see